A222 between the A20 and A21 at Chislehurst railway bridge.

 Chislehurst Caves are artificial caverns in the soft cretaceous chalk.
 Highlights of the tours are fossils, Druidic altars, a maze, Roman mines, and cavalier mantraps.
 They are said to be built during the last 8,000 years.

 Most of those features are rather interesting, but the explanations are plain folklore.
-The "fossils" are curious formed, but very common flintstones.
+The "fossils" are curiously formed, but very common flintstones.
 There is no archaeological proof for druids and even the roman history is not likely.
 However, the kilometers of irregular halls and passages are definitely a maze!

 The proven facts about the caves are, that they were chalk mines since 1650 and the works were continued for several hundred years.
 The mines were abandoned in the second half of the nineteenth century.
-In 1903 they were discovered by Professor W. J. Nichols, who wrote an eccentric scientific paper about the mines, claiming they were 8,000 years old and contained a druidic temple.
+In 1903 they were discovered by Professor W. J. Nichols, who wrote an eccentric "scientific" paper about the mines, claiming they were 8,000 years old and contained a druidic temple.

 Between the wars the caves were bought by Kent Mushrooms Ltd., a part of the mines was used for the cultivation of mushrooms.
 The high humidity and the constant temperature made them an ideal place.
 Today the modern production methods make those caves obsolete.
 The caves are still owned by Kent Mushrooms Ltd., the present owners father grew mushrooms here in the 1930's.